 Benign weather is more likely to come from the west than the east.

 Ah, the pesky groundhog.
 There’s Punxsutawney Phil (Pennsylvania), Wiarton Willy (Ontario), Shubenacadie Sam (Nova Scotia), and several others.
 Depending on whether or not these rodents see their shadows when someone in fancy dress drags them out of their warm and cozy dens on February 2, spring is supposed to be early or late.
 Don’t bother trying to remember which is which because the science says the predictions are no better than chance.

 Aches and Pains

 Old Granny Marspether’s knees occasionally “Play me up something horrible.”
-So, is this a good predictor on which to plan a day out?
+So, is this a good forecaster on which to plan a day out?
 The proverb says it is: